Church of St. Philibert, Tournus

 The Church of St. Philibert, Tournus is a medieval church, the main surviving building of a former Benedictine abbey, the Abbey of St. Philibert, in Tournus, Saône-et-Loire, France.
 It is of national importance as an example of Romanesque architecture.

 History

 In 875 Charles the Bald gave Tournus to a community of monks who came to the locality with the relics of Saint Philibert.
 The monks had fled Viking raids on Noirmoutier, and had previously stopped at Saint-Philbert-de-Grand-Lieu.
 Noirmoutier was the location of the first recorded Viking raid on continental Europe, when raiders attacked the monastery in 799.
 Around 863 the monk Ermentarius wrote a history of the transfer of the monastery and the relics of Philibert of Jumièges.

-The abbey was damaged by a Hungarian invasion in 936/937.
+The abbey was damaged by the Hungarian invasion of 936/937.